k0sproject/k0sctl/README.md

 * Windows targets are not yet supported
 * The released binaries have not been signed
-* Cluster backup and restore are not available yet
 * Nodes can't be removed

 ## Usage